 Problems between neighbours about overgrown or untidy premises are generally matters to be resolved between the owners.
-Council can assist in investigating overgrown or untidy premises issues, and may provide advice for possible solutions to affected landowners.
+Council may assist in investigating overgrown or untidy premises issues, providing advice for possible solutions to affected landowners.
 However, where there is not a threat to public health and safety, Council has limited powers to intervene.

 What is an overgrown property?

 - The property must be located in a built-up urban area.

 - The property is likely to be harbourage for, or is home to, vermin, and/or is likely to create unsafe or unhealthy conditions that impact on others.
 Vermin does not include any native fauna.
 Evidence of vermin can include rodent sightings, faeces, nests, runs, eggs etc.

 - If you are concerned that the condition of the vegetation on a property poses a fire hazard, please contact the Rural Fire Service on their website or call Moruya RFS on 02 4474 2855.
 Please note that the current bushfire will limit RFS' ability to respond at this time.

 - An 'untidy' property does not necessarily mean that the property is unsafe or a public health risk.